Last updated 2nd July, 2025

 Let's begin!

-Below are some estimated costs of drain removal required for an extension.
+As an example, below are some estimated drain removal costs required for an extension.

 Job Description | Avg.
 Cost | Duration |